Pianist, Teacher, Researcher.

 Music is an activity which is conducive to experiencing a sense of flow.
 The challenges presented in learning and playing an instrument require high levels of focus and absorption as more circuits are activated in the brain than in any other activity.
 This brings us to a unique sense of wholeness.

-I continue to be passionate about music-making: playing, teaching and researching into music-making and wellbeing.
-I tirelessly encourage others to take it up, to re-start, and keep playing, in whatever way works for their lifestyle and needs.
+“I continue to be passionate about music-making: playing, teaching and researching into music-making and wellbeing.
+I tirelessly encourage others to take it up, to re-start, and keep playing, in whatever way works for their lifestyle and needs.”

 Recent Event

-It was a pleasure to work with Coach House Pianos on a project to encourage workplaces to embrace the concept of providing music-making facilities for employees to take a break during their working day.
+It is a pleasure to work with Coach House Pianos on a project to encourage workplaces to embrace the concept of providing music-making facilities for employees to take a break during their working day.

 Find out more about this event by clicking the button below.